February is Black History Month, a time to learn about and celebrate African American culture.

 Event Registration: To register, click here.

-While many of the events Westchester County typically holds to commemorate Black History Month have been postponed, residents can take a self-guided tour of the African American Heritage Trail and explore the African American historical sites and culture that is woven through Westchester’s communities.
+Residents of Westchester County can commemorate Black History Month with a self-guided tour of the African American Heritage Trail and explore the African American historical sites and culture that is woven through Westchester’s communities.

 Westchester has a long history as a home to African American culture.
 Westchester County is home to 14 historical landmarks on the African American Heritage Trail, dating back to the 17th century.